 In some applications, especially with higher input voltage, the V{SW} ring voltage may exceed derating guidelines of 80% to 90% of absolute rating for V{SW}.
-In this situation a resistor can be connected in series with boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high side MOSFET to reduce the amplitude of the V{SW} ring voltage.
-If necessary, a resistor and capacitor snubber can be added from VSW to PGND to reduce the magnitude of the ringing voltage.
-Please contact Fairchild Customer Support for assistance selecting a boot resistor or snubber circuit in applications that operate above a 21 V typical input voltage.
+In this situation, a resistor can be connected in series with the boot capacitor (C3 in Figure 1) to reduce the turn-on speed of the high-side MOSFET to reduce the amplitude of the V{SW} ring voltage.